By Libby Esterle, Senior Account Executive

 Back in the day when I started in this industry, paid marketing (advertising) and non-paid marketing (PR, editorial/media relations/etc.) were separate animals and, as a result, advertising wasn’t typically something a traditional PR agency was involved with.
 In fact, when I moved to Cincinnati in 1999, I worked at a PR-only agency for five years—the biggest one in Southwest Ohio at the time—proof positive that a PR focused agency model was successful for many years.

-But times change and these days, marketing and communications are much more integrated and, as a result, advertising is now one of the many services we offer to our clients at Rasor.
-Developing an ad campaign is a collaborative creative process that is not only rewarding but fun!
+But times change and these days, marketing and communications are much more integrated and, as a result, advertising is now one of the many services we offer to our clients at Rasor. asian dating usa is a collaborative creative process that is not only rewarding but fun!
 From creating ads designed for TV, billboards, transit buses, print, and digital, here are some tips that will help you maximize an advertising budget:

 - Establish a clear budget with your agency and include some wiggle room to cover things that can, and likely will, come up unexpectedly such as the need to buy additional space or update the creative to meet your changing needs.